God loves you and . . .

 The soul who sins will die . . . the person who sins will die.
 Ezekiel 18:4, 20 (NASB)

 Consequently, since we are sinners we deserve to die a spiritual death.
+God knew that as a result we would spend eternity in hell.
 God tells us that spiritual death means living in hell or a lake of fire for eternity.
 But Christ has made it possible for us to escape and have eternal life.

 For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord.
 Romans 6:23 (NASB)